 In fact, the question “What is espresso?” has changed to “What are we doing with espresso?”
 Two styles have emerged: “traditional” and “modern.”
 Traditional espresso has for decades been celebrated for its balance, body, and crema.
 It is usually brewed to a volume equivalent to (1:1 ratio) or double (1:2 ratio) the weight of the coffee dose.
 For years, traditional espresso has been extracted in cafes from stalwart machines made by La Marzocco and Nuova Simonelli and in homes with Rancilio’s Silvia and Quick Mill’s Silvano.
 Modern espresso, on the other hand, is celebrated for its cleanliness, acidity, and sweetness, has little to no crema, and is brewed at higher ratios (1:2 and above), for times ranging from as few as 15 seconds to as long as 45, and—because the highest tasty extraction is the goal—sometimes beyond.

-Because of the emphasis on experimentation, modern espresso has birthed a new generation of smart machines like the Slayer, La Marzocco Strada MP, and Victoria Arduino Black and White Eagles, allowing you to manipulate pre-infusion, pressure, and flow.
+Because of the emphasis on experimentation, modern espresso has birthed a new generation of smart machines like the Slayer, La Marzocco Strada MP, and Victoria Arduino Black, allowing you to manipulate pre-infusion, pressure, and flow.
 With affordable manual machines such as the Cafelat Robot and Flair 2 and electric ones like the El Rocio Zarre (available soon) and GS3 MP, you can bring the experimentation home.
 This is not to say that the Slayer, Strada, and other such machines cannot make traditional espresso—they absolutely can and do every day at homes and cafes across the world—but instead that they come with a few extra features to satisfy the experimenters out there.
 Avant-garde espresso is here.
 But the old guard never left!
 One is not better than the other; they are simply different.
 Whether you like modern or traditional comes down to personal preference and probably a little bit of habit.
 Rest assured, though—despite your preference, we have an espresso machine (and a grinder) for you.